brucelau/mini-mesos-framework/java/README.md

 ```
 $ docker build -f images/executor/Dockerfile -t lmok/mini-executor .
 ```
-(If you'd rather name the executor container something else go ahead, but you have to change the image name in the MiniScheduler constructor).
+Feel free to rename the executor container to something less mundane, but you have to push it to Dockerhub and change the image name & tag in the MiniScheduler constructor.

 #### (playa-mesos) Step 1
 Follow instructions at [**playa-mesos**](https://github.com/mesosphere/playa-mesos) up to step 4.